 - assisting with the preparation and editing of grant applications, administering internal funding support for newly appointed faculty, and providing advice on aids to scholarly publication and research dissemination

 - fostering cross-disciplinary, cross-faculty and inter-institutional research linkages, and identifying areas of research strength in the Faculty

 - working with Dalhousie Research Services to develop the university's research capacity and to monitor the effectiveness of research policies

 - responding to changes in the external or internal culture affecting arts and social sciences research

 - presenting the research concerns of Faculty members to the senior administration, and to external agencies, granting councils and government

-The FASS Research Office also works to raise the institutional and external profile of research activities in the Faculty through the Dalhousie Insititute on Society and Culture.
-Activities include:
+The FASS Research Office also works to raise the institutional and external profile of research, including:

-- coordinating and publicizing an annual interdisciplinary Crosscurrents Seminars and the annual MacKay Lecture Series
+- coordinating and publicizing an annual MacKay Lecture Series

 - organizing periodic exhibitions or displays of the results of scholarly research and creative work by faculty members